 H. Moka Lantum, MD, PhD, MS

-Founder (USA & Kenya)
+Founder and Interim Executive Director (USA & Kenya)

 Dr. Moka Lantum is a social entrepreneur with over 20 years of experience in health service delivery and health care management.
 He held multiple management roles in a Fortune 500 health sector company before turning his efforts toward the improvement of health care in areas where the number of preventable deaths is unconscionably high.
 Dr. Lantum is the founder and managing partner of MicroClinic Technologies, an innovative e-health technology company, endorsed by the Kenya Ministry of Health.
 He obtained his Doctor of Medicine training from the Faculty of Medicine and Biomedical Sciences, University of Yaoundé, Cameroon; a Diploma in Nutrition and International Child Health from Uppsala University, Uppsala, Sweden; a doctorate in Pharmacology from the University of Rochester, Rochester, New York; and a Masters in Health Care Management from the Harvard School of Public Health.
 Dr. Lantum is an Ashoka Fellow.